eaobservatory/hedwig/doc/review/external_jcmt.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 * How do you rate the scientific aims of the proposal?
-* Are there conflicting / confusing goals?
+  Are there conflicting / confusing goals?
+* Is the proposed analysis feasible and well-described?
 * Have the potential difficulties been raised and discussed?

 Where would you place this proposal within the following scale?